 - If your program is a UA faculty-led program, please contact the UA Education Abroad office.

 5. Can I get a refund for my study abroad program costs if I decide not to go at the last minute?
 If a student is participating on a non-UA sponsored program (affiliate, non-affiliate, direct enroll etc.), then the possibility of a refund will depend on that program’s refund policy.
-If a student withdraws from a UA faculty-led program prior to departure, then UA’s refund policy will be in effect:
+Regarding UA faculty-led programs, all Summer 2021 study abroad programs have been canceled.
+Students can receive a refund.
+Some faculty-led programs may offer a virtual option, in which case money paid towards the faculty-led study abroad program may be able to be applied to the virtual program cost, if the student desires.
+If you have questions about the refund process for a UA faculty-led program, please contact UA Education Abroad at firstname.lastname@example.org.

 Summer 2021 UA Faculty-Led Programs

 - Will there be UA faculty-led programs going abroad during Summer 2021?
 As of February 3, UA has canceled all Summer 2021 faculty-led programs.
 Some faculty-led programs may offer a virtual option that will offer the same or similar courses.

 - If UA faculty led programs do not go abroad in Summer 2021, will there be an option to complete similar courses online or on campus at UA?
 Some (but not all) UA faculty-led programs will be offering a back-up, online or on-campus option to take courses that may be offered through a UA faculty-led program.
 Contact the UA Education Abroad office at email@example.com if you have questions about this option.

 - UA website with general information about the coronavirus (COVID-19): https://healthinfo.ua.edu/.

 - UA System Coronavirus (COVID-19) information and resources: http://uasystem.edu/ua-system-coronavirus-information-and-resources/